Sidiki Kaba: Minister of Justice

-He is also in charge with the establishment of the specialized Chambers and of overseeing the trial against Hissène Habré, the former dictator from Chad, and of the trial of the son of former President Abdoulaye Wade, Karim Wade on embezzlement charges.
+He is also in charge with the establishment of the specialized Chambers and of overseeing the trial against Hissène Habré, the former dictator from Chad, and of the trial of the son of former president Abdoulaye Wade, Karim Wade on embezzlement charges.

 President of the Assembly of States Parties

-Sidiki Kaba was elected as President of the Assembly of States Parties to the Rome Statute of the International Criminal Court on 8 December 2014.
-His mandate would run from the thirteenth to the sixteenth sessions of the Assembly, from 2014 until December 2017.
-He succeeds Tiina Intelmann who held this position since December 2011.
+Sidiki Kaba was elected President of the Assembly of States Parties to the Rome Statute of the International Criminal Court on 8 December 2014.
+His mandate ran from the thirteenth to the sixteenth session of the Assembly, from 2014 until December 2017.
+He succeeded Tiina Intelmann, who held this position since December 2011, and was succeeded by O-Gon Kwon.